For the 2014-2015 academic year, Gettysburg College is once again offering students housing at the Lutheran Theological Seminary, which is

 each house will manage this process for their house.

-House rosters are simply rosters showing that the house is full or that all available members on campus will be living in the house.
-House rosters in full houses
+House roster worksheets are simply rosters showing that the house is full or that all available members on campus will be living in the house.
+House roster

 If you do not want to live

 in the fraternity house, you must speak with your chapter leadership to ensure that your chapter house will be full before you make plans for alternative housing.

 (Note: Members who are required to live in their house but do not wish to live there have the option to disaffiliate from the organization.)